 It stands to reason that to do what we are good at, we have to know what we are good at.
 There are now numerous strengths finders available with varying degrees of complexity.

-Broadly speaking, there are two approaches to any strengths finder psychometric assessment.
-The first is the theoretical approach which aims to establish a more thorough understand of the question and come up with answers that are more universally applicable.
+There are two approaches to any strengths finder psychometric assessment.
+The first is the theoretical approach, which aims to establish a more thorough understanding of the question and come up with more universally applicable answers.
 The second is the practical approach which aims to structure the instrument in order to achieve some practical end.

 The theoretical approach is typically more open ended and speculative.
 On the other hand, instruments that adopt the practical approach have more clearly defined and “value-loaded” categories.
 These classify responses towards pre-defined constructs that aim to be practically useful.

 I have taken the time to compile a list of some of the most commonly used strength-finder psychometric assessments.
-The majority of those listed adopt the practical approach rather than the theoretical approach.
+Most of those listed adopt the practical rather than the theoretical approach.

 Red Bull Wingfinder